I S K

 Our Vision

-To be a globally recognized professional institution that provides leadership in surveying and land management.
+To be a globally recognized professional institution that provides leadership in sustainable surveying, property, and land management

 Our Mission

-5. Teamwork: In the discharge of ISK’s mandate, we will embrace teamwork and be committed to maintaining high standards of service delivery.
+5. Mentorship: In the discharge of ISK’s mandate, we will embrace teamwork and commit to providing mentoring to future practitioners and ensuring we maintaining high standards of professionalism and integrity in service delivery.

-6. Social & Environmental Concerns: We appreciate the importance of our environment and will therefore, ensure that our activities are not only compliant, but also friendly to environmental laws and community interests.
+6. Sustainability: We appreciate the importance of our environment and will therefore ensure that our activities are not only compliant, but also friendly to environmental laws and community interests.

 1. To secure the advancement, facilitate the acquisition of, and impart that knowledge which constitutes the profession of a surveyor;